Deterministic limit of mean field games associated with nonlinear Markov processes: Introduction

 \section{Introduction}

-The mean field game theory initiated independently by Lasry and Lions (see \cite{Lions01}--\cite{lions_frans}) and Huang, Malham\'{e}, and Caines (see \cite{Huang1}--\cite{Huang5}) provides a way for describing a control system with a large number of independent players by studying the limit system when the number of players tends to infinity.
-It is assumed that the players are identical and the dynamics and award of each player depend on her state, her control and the distribution of all players.
+The mean field game theory initiated independently by Lasry and Lions (see \cite{Lions01}--\cite{lions_frans}) and Huang, Malham\'{e}, and Caines (see \cite{Huang1}--\cite{Huang4}) provides a way to describe a control system with a large number of independent players by studying the limit system when the number of players tends to infinity.
+It is assumed that the players are identical and the dynamics and reward of each player depend on her state, her control and the distribution of all the players.

 There are several approaches to analysis of mean field games.
 A first way consists in studying the coupled system made of a Hamilton-Jacobi equation for the value function and a Kolmogorov equation for the law of probabilities.
-This approach was used for the stochastic mean field games (see \cite{bensoussan_book}, \cite{Gomes}, \cite{Lions}, \cite{lions_frans} and reference therein), for deterministic mean field games (see \cite{Lions}, \cite{lions_frans}) and for the mean field games with a finite number of states (see \cite{Gomes_finite_state}).
+This approach was used for stochastic mean field games (see \cite{bensoussan_book}, \cite{Gomes}, \cite{Lions}, \cite{lions_frans} and reference therein), for deterministic mean field games (see \cite{Lions}, \cite{lions_frans}) and for the mean field games with a finite number of states (see \cite{Gomes_finite_state}).
 The most general case when the dynamics of each player is controlled by a nonlinear Markov process is considered in the framework of this approach in \cite{kolokoltsev_mean_field}--\cite{Kolokoltstov_dgaa}.

-The second approach is based on probabilistic formulation of mean field games.
-In this case the Hamilton-Jacobi equation is replaced with the optimization problem whereas the probability law is given by the distribution of states of the players choosing their optimal strategies.
+The second approach is based on a probabilistic formulation of mean field games.
+In this case the Hamilton-Jacobi equation is replaced with the optimization problem whereas the probability law is given by the distribution of the states of the players choosing their optimal strategies.
 This approach was developed for stochastic mean field games in \cite{Carmona_1}--\cite{Carmona_3}, \cite{Lacker} and for deterministic mean field games in \cite{Gomes_extended}.
 Note that the probabilistic approach is convenient for the convergence problem.
 It is used in~\cite{Fischer},~\cite{Lacker} to analyse the limit behaviour of symmetric equilibria for $N$-player games.

 The concept of minimax solutions proposed in \cite{averboukh_mfg} for the deterministic case is close to the probabilistic approach.
 In this case the Hamilton--Jacobi equation is considered in the minimax/viscosity sense, whereas the flow of probabilities is determined by the probability on the set of solutions of the differential inclusion associated with the Hamilton-Jacobi equation such that those solutions are viable in the graph of the minimax solution.
 The notion of minimax solution to mean field game goes back to the minimax solution introduced for Hamilton-Jacobi PDE by Subbotin~\cite{Subb_book}.
 The definitions of minimax and viscosity solutions for Hamilton--Jacobi PDEs are equivalent.
 The minimax solutions deal primarily with the case when the Hamiltonian enjoys sublinear growth.